aaronpeters/hillpsychiatry.nl/pages/blog.md

 permalink: /blog/index.html
 ---

-Tips on how to make your site faster, reviews of third party scripts and tools, links to quality web performance resources online, and more.
+Tips on how to make your site faster, reviews of third party scripts and tools and links to high quality web performance resources online.
-Let's make the web fast !